 - The Battle Priest: A badass, tough warrior, carrying blessed weapons.
 This version of the Cleric can dish out melee damage and heal.
 They tend to be closer to Clerics than Paladins, who tend to be closer to Fighters; although occassionally this is a literal overlap a.k.a hybrid of Fighter and Cleric class.

 - The Templar: Other Names: Inquisitor.
-Named after the Knights Templar, the Templar is more of an assassin mixed with a Cleric.
+Named after The Knights Templar, the Templar is more of an assassin mixed with a Cleric.
 The chief role in the story is generally to do the church's dirty work, ferreting out heretics and covering up the great conspiracy.
 In battle, they may be anything, but tend to be a jack of all trades, weaker than a Paladin, Cleric, or Rogue in their specialties, but able to handle all of their roles to one extent or another.
 They can also be defined as Mage Killer / The Witch Hunter, especially in settings where the Church is very much at odds with some, if not all, mages.
 If the Cleric class normally comes with innate restrictions or drawbacks (e.g. must always tell the truth, cannot wear metal armor, must avoid contact with The Dark Side) then a Templar can usually ignore at least some of them.

 - The Caster: In some settings, the Cleric will be combined with the Magician to create the Caster.
 The Caster isn't so much The Red Mage (although depending on the case, it can be) as they are the Squishy Wizard; the physically weak magic user.
 This character is usually female.
 Story-wise, they will be in the party because no-one else can use magic.
 This is more common in modern settings, but some medieval works will still use this class for the heroine.

 - The Ranger Classes: Other Names: Hunter.
-Rangers are woodsman skilled at surviving in the wild.
+Rangers are woodsmen skilled at surviving in the wild.
 They may be lumped in with Fighters or Rogues (above) but more often than not are a separate tree of classes all their own.
 Archery is generally their favored skill, although most can fall back on swordplay if necessary.
 Rangers may also be skilled in some form of wilderness or nature magic, and sometimes capable of utilizing their terrain or surroundings to their advantage.
-They may be very good at fighting a specific type of enemy, and often take on the role of The Hunter against such foes.
-Rarely, a Ranger may have access to guns as well as bows.
+They may be very good at fighting a specific type of enemy, and often take on the role of a Hunter of Monsters against such foes.
+In a setting that allows guns, they will usually appear in the hands of the Ranger.

 - The Sniper Ranger: This version is totally reliant on archery, but usually does higher damage because of it.
 May have a variety of status-inflicting arrows to slow or otherwise annoy enemies.
 Keeps to the back of a battle, as they're weak in terms of close combat.

-- The Bow and Blade Ranger: A version of the ranger that can handle bladed weapons as well, allowing them to defend themselves against approaching enemies or close in for the kill.
+- The Bow and Blade Ranger: A version of the Ranger that can handle bladed weapons as well, allowing them to defend themselves against approaching enemies or close in for the kill.
 The most likely Ranger to overlap with the Fighter archetype, usually the Swashbuckler, or alternatively the Rogue.

 - The Dual Wielding Ranger: The Dual Wielding Ranger most famously represented by the famed Drow ranger Drizzt Do'Urden, who uses two melee weapons, though it does predate him by quite some time.
 Very common in Dungeons & Dragons-based material, but less so elsewhere.

-- The Magical Ranger: A version of the ranger who can uses enchanted or Trick Arrow to take advantage of Elemental Rock-Paper-Scissors, or slow down and disable enemies with "net arrows" or "freezing arrows" and the like.
+- The Magical Ranger: A version of the Ranger who can use enchanted or Trick Arrows to take advantage of Elemental Rock-Paper-Scissors, or slow down and disable enemies with "net arrows" or "freezing arrows" and the like.
 Also tend to be capable of (nature) magic.

 - Rarer Class Archetypes: The following character classes appear often but non consistently, depending on the type of world the author is attempting to create.
 In general, they are often seen as clashing with science fiction or with a European medieval setting in some way (but so do the Samurai and Ninja, above).

-- Magic Knight: Other Names: Spellblade, Hexblade, Eldritch Knight, Rune Knight, Red Mage.
+- The Magic Knight: Other Names: Spellblade, Hexblade, Eldritch Knight, Rune Knight.
 The Magic Knight is a hybrid Fighter/Magician.
-The key distinction between different versions of this class is how connected the Fighter and Mage parts are: there is a difference between using a sword and magic, and using your magic to improve your sword/fighting abilities.
+The key distinction between different versions of this class is how the Fighter and Mage parts are combined: there is a difference between using a sword and magic, and using magic to improve your sword/fighting abilities.
 Sometimes split into multiple classes based on different kinds of magic or fighting styles - e.g. the same game might have both "Spelldancers" who are highly trained Vancian-Swashbucklers, and "Elemental Blades" who are Elementalist-Knights born into their powers.
-Usually, they tend to be worse at fighting than Fighters and magic than Mages, but that's the price of versatility.
+Usually, they tend to be worse at fighting than Fighters or magic than Mages, but that's the price of versatility.

 - The Dancer: A rare variation of the Bard, who tend to get the same jokes made, but for dancing instead of music.
 They tend to do the same things as Bards, too, so perhaps they deserve it.
 A variant is The Whirling Dervish, who looks to the casual observer like an ordinary dancer but is actually a spinning buzz-saw of slice-and-dice death; she'll give new meaning to Aram Khachaturian's Sabre Dance and have way too much fun doing it.

-- The Monk: Other Names: Black Belt, Martial Artist, Mystic.
+- The Monk: Other Names: Black Belt, Martial Artist, Pugilist, Fighternote , Mystic.
 The Monk is partway between the Fighter and the Rogue... kind of.
 They are usually bare-fisted warriors who either eschew weapons entirely or use only martial artsy weapons like nunchucks and staves.
 They are often Glass Cannons, or if the Knight is a Glass Cannon, they'll be Mighty Glaciers.
 They often have access to some sort of Ki Attacks and build up attacks.
 Self-sufficiency is what sets them apart from classes relying on fragile magics, higher powers or expensive items.

-- The Engineer: Other Names: Tinker, Artificer, Machinist, Gadgeteer.
-This is a character class that relies on technology, often of the Steampunk variety, to achieve ranged controlling effects similar to a wizard.
+- The Engineer: Other Names: Tinker, Artificer, Machinist, Gadgeteer, Alchemist note .
+This is a character class that relies on technology, often of the Steam Punk or Magitek variety, to achieve ranged controlling effects similar to a wizard.
 They most likely have guns and bombs as primary weapons, and employ stationary and/or mobile machines on the battlefield.
 May be seen as "too sci-fi".

-- The Alchemist: Other Names: Chemist.
+- The Alchemist: Other Names: Chemist, Brewer.
 An Alchemist combines items, magic or otherwise, to create potions or bombs to use in battle, often mixing them together during battle.
 Oddly enough, of all of the classes, they're the ones most likely to be good at throwing things, partly because bombs aren't going to deliver themselves to his enemies.
 They often are also capable of making supportive items, Health Potion and food being most common.